thanhdatpb/thanhdatpb/README.md

 </div>

 ## <h1>Get to know me</h1>
 Being a Backend developer with my favorite programming language being Java, I am focusing on developing backend web projects.
-I am a learner and always want to update myself.
-I always prioritize finding the optimal way to solve problems.I'm really interested in teamwork and collaboration because I can benefit from their real-world perspectives and contribute my own.
+I always prioritize finding the optimal way to solve problems.
+I'm really interested in teamwork and collaboration because I can benefit from their real-world perspectives and contribute my own.
 Instead of focusing on competing with others, I would rather concentrate on improving every day.

 - 🌱 I’m currently learning Hue University of Sciences.
 - 👯 I’m looking to collaborate on projects related to web development.